nicolas-goudry/parcel-tracker/README.md

 By default, parcel-tracker uses `debug`.
 You can define env variable `DEBUG` to `parcel-tracker:*` to enable it.

 Optionaly, you could pass a logging function as a second argument to `track` and `identify`.
 This would override the use of `debug`.

+#### TLS unsupported protocol issue

+If you’re running on Node.js 12 and above, you might came up with following error:

+`write EPROTO 139670746232704:error:1425F102:SSL routines:ssl_choose_client_version:unsupported protocol:[...]`

+This is because default TLS settings are stricter on those versions of Node.js.
+TLS v1.2 is the default, but some sites don’t support it yet.
+In order to make them work, you need to provide following flag to Node.js : `--tls-min-v1.0`.

+Tests are not affected, because this option is already provided to [Mocha configuration][.mocharc.json].

 ## Running the tests